-These Apple Cinnamon Oat Flour Scones have crisp cinnamon-sugar tops with bits of sweet apple peeking through.
-Healthier than traditional scones, these are oil-free, lightly sweet, and very satisfying thanks to fiber-rich oat flour.
-Try them drizzled with the easy maple glaze and dunked in a tall glass of almond milk!
-Vegan, oil-free and gluten-free.
+These Vegan Apple Scones have crisp cinnamon-sugar tops with bits of sweet apple peeking through.
+Healthier than traditional scones, these are dairy-free, oil-free, lightly sweet, and very satisfying thanks to oat flour.
+Try them drizzled with maple glaze and dunked in a tall glass of your favorite non-dairy milk!

 - Preheat oven to 425 F (218 C), and line a baking sheet with parchment or a silicone mat.